pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

   b := b - \alpha\frac{dJ(w,b)}{db}
 \end{align*}

-# Logistic Regression Gradient Descent

 where: $w$ and $b$ represents the weights and the threshold, $:=$ is the assignment ("update") math symbol and $\alpha$ is the learning rate.

-# Logistic Regression Gradient Descent
-# Logistic Regression Gradient Descent
-# Logistic Regression Gradient Descent
-# Logistic Regression Gradient Descent

 # Vectorization and Broadcasting in Python

 Avoid explicit for-loops whenever possible.
 Using  the numpy version ()"$z = np.dot(w, x) + b$") of "$z = w^{T}X + b$" is about 300 times faster than an explicit for loop.